Batkivshchyna: Presidential elections

-Youth wing of the party - Young Batkivshchyna
+Youth wing of the party – Young Batkivshchyna

 The Young Batkivshchyna is the youth wing of the party.
 It was established in 2007, has cells in all regions of Ukraine and is a member of the International Union of Young Democrats (since 2009) and the youth of the European People's Party (since 2011).
 The head of the organization was Sergey Mitrofansky as of September 2021.

+The leader of the Batkivshchyna party introduced a competition for talented Ukrainian students to receive a scholarship named after Yulia Tymoshenko, who will enter the Nova School of Business and Economics in Portugal.